 Criticism was few and far between, some mentioning the high cost of the monthly plan.
 A few said there were a high number of unreliable servers.

-For this reason, we give NordVPN an overall rating of 4.5 out of 5, and we would definitely recommend if you are happy to commit long-term.
+For this reason, we give NordVPN an overall rating of 4.9 out of 5, and we would definitely recommend.